eschares/eschares.github.io.2/index.md

 # About Me
-I am the Engineering & Collection Analysis Librarian at Iowa State University in Ames, IA
+I am the Engineering & Collection Analysis Librarian at Iowa State University in Ames, IA.
+I am the subject specialist / liason to two engineering departments on campus, and do data analysis of our collection and publication patterns on campus.
+I hold a BS in Electrical Engineering from Iowa State, and an MLIS from Rutgers University.
+Prior to returning to Iowa State, I worked as an engineer at Intel on NAND flash memory for 10 years.

 ## Publications
 * * *